jtauber/greek-accentuation/README.md

 ## Change Log

+0.9.2 fixed some edge-case bugs in syllable_morae and contonation

 0.9.1 slightly improved persistent accent calculation by falling back to recessive if out of syllables (rather than raising an exception).